nikogura/nikogura.com/src/content/blog/most-infrastructure-as-code-is-broken.md

 And the honest caveat, because there's always one: the loop raises the stakes on the spec.
 When a control system continuously enforces your declared state, it enforces your *mistakes* just as continuously — and faster than you can undo them by hand.
 Reconciliation is a force multiplier, and a force multiplier multiplies errors as eagerly as it multiplies correctness.
 That is precisely why the discipline half is not optional.
 A reconciliation loop without determinism behind it is a loaded gun with the safety filed off.

-## Determinism is a tooling choice, not just a discipline
+## Determinism is a Tooling choice, Not Just a Discipline

 Discipline gets you most of the way, but your tools either preserve determinism or they leak it — and inside the Kubernetes world, the popular defaults leak.